Handling null data points

 2. Getting started

-In this example, we will use AdventureWorks2012, with Sales.SalesPerson table.
-First, we will drop the SalesPerson.BusinessEntityID in the dashboard to show the rows:
+In this example, we will use the Sales.SalesPerson table from the AdventureWorks database.
+First, drop the SalesPerson.BusinessEntityID on the dashboard canvas to show the rows:

 Notice that BusinessEntityID 274 is missing in the list after the SalesQuota was dropped in the table.